2018 Jeep Wrangler fails European crash test

 "It is high time we saw a product from the Fiat Chrysler group offering safety to rival its competitors," he added.

-The 2019 model year will usher in a technology the NCAP believes the Wrangler desperately needs, however.
-The FCA spokesperson said automatic emergency braking will come to the off-road SUV in "early 2019" and the system "combines the benefits of camera and radar technologies."
+The 2019 Jeep Wrangler will add automatic emergency braking on Sahara and Rubicon trim levels beginning early next year, according to FCA.

-If the Wrangler tested did feature automatic emergency braking, it's likely the SUV would have received a much higher rating instead of its measly one-star performance.
-Overall, the SUV captured 50 percent of the maximum points available in the crash test
+If the Wrangler tested featured automatic emergency braking, it's likely the SUV would have received a much higher rating instead of its measly one-star performance.
+Overall, the SUV captured 50 percent of the maximum points available in the crash test.

-Neither the NHTSA nor the IIHS has tested the new Wrangler in the U.S..
+Neither the NHTSA nor the IIHS has tested the new Wrangler in the U.S.

 Email This Page